Handling Employee Performance Issues

 From India, Chennai

-If a college fresher is becoming disobedient, why are you worrying too much that I did not understand?
+If a college fresher is becoming disobedient, why are you worrying too much?
 It appears that the said employee is not career-conscious.
-Be as it may, your organization may not invest time in driving career consciousness into his head.
-You run a business organization and not a counseling center.
-Let me give an analogy and say that your job is to cultivate the land and not convert arid land into cultivable land!
+Be that as it may, your organization may not invest time in driving career consciousness into his head.
+You run a business organization, not a counseling center.
+Let me give an analogy: your job is to cultivate the land, not convert arid land into cultivable land!

-As far as telephone calls from his parents are concerned, tell them politely that you run a business organization and not an educational institution.
+As far as telephone calls from his parents are concerned, tell them politely that you run a business organization, not an educational institution.
 Therefore, these calls are uncalled for.

-Final Comments: Your post is a reflection of changed social conditions.
-This is a millennial generation.
-Within this millennial generation also, those who have grown after 1991 were beneficiaries of economic liberalization.
-They are being pampered either by their parents or grandparents.
-They did not have pressing domestic responsibilities.
-Many of them are born in well-furnished 2 BHK or 3 BHK.
+Your post reflects changed social conditions.
+This is the millennial generation.
+Within this generation, those who have grown up after 1991 were beneficiaries of economic liberalization.
+They are often pampered by their parents or grandparents and do not have pressing domestic responsibilities.
+Many of them are born in well-furnished 2 BHK or 3 BHK homes.
 In the preceding generation, a sense of responsibility was inculcated right from childhood.
 This was not the case in this generation.
 When they take up a job, all of a sudden, they become responsible.
 Few of them are too weak to carry this burden of responsibility.
 This employee appears to be from this category.

 Thanks,